-The term 'Binary Options' is included in the Trading edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Binary Options' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Binary Options are a fairly new means of trading on the financial markets in the United States.
 They became a legal vehicle within the U.S. only back in 2008.
 Since then, they have rapidly evolved into what is now one of the quickest and simplest means of trading.
 These options are different from most other forms of trading since participants do not assume ownership of anything.
 Instead, they are simply trying to forecast the price direction of the asset that underlies the binary trade.

 The most basic form of such binary options involves only two directions to potentially correctly predict.
 Will the underlying security go up or down is the only question traders must attempt to answer in this scenario.
 These are “all or nothing” trades without any confusing grey area in the middle.
 It makes them far easier to understand.
 Once traders arrive at their final conclusion on the price direction, they can punch in the security and see the percentage return on that given scenario if they are right before actually committing to the trade.
 It means traders know exactly how much time they have for the trade to work, what the maximum profit point is, and the maximum (total invested) loss amount could be.
 The simplicity of this idea appeals to countless traders.